IssamDjadja/Cyoa-Project/cave/Cave.md

-###You hear an onimous noise and flowing current, where do you want to travel to?
+###You hear an onimous noise and a flowing current, where do you want to travel to?
 ---

 [Explore River](explore.md)